 At Southwestern College, in the first year of classes, the instructors and the curriculum invite us to look deeply at ourselves.
 We are invited to become more aware of both inner sources of strength and unconscious patterns that may not be serving us.
-I just finished my first year, and I’m very grateful to have had this opportunity for self-inquiry.
-I’m sure it will make me a better therapist, and it’s already had a positive impact on me as a person (at least that’s what my wife Emilah says!)
+I’m very grateful to have had this opportunity for self-inquiry.
+I’m sure it makes me a better therapist, and it’s already had a positive impact on me as a person (at least that’s what my wife, Emilah says!)

-Last winter I took Addiction Assessment and Treatment with Jason Holley.
-This has been one of my favorite classes; I enjoyed the depth and breadth of our class conversations and the energy that Jason brought to the class.
+I took Addiction Assessment and Treatment with Jason Holley.
+This was one of my favorite classes; I enjoyed the depth and breadth of our class conversations and the energy that Jason brought to the class.
 He invited us each to choose a habit to abstain from for several weeks, so we could have an experience of what this can be like for clients in recovery.
-In Applied Theories of Human Development the previous quarter, I had identified narcissism as a problematic personality pattern of mine—so for my abstinence project, I decided to abstain from narcissistic behaviors.
+In Applied Theories of Human Development, I had identified narcissism as a problematic personality pattern of mine—so for my abstinence project, I decided to abstain from narcissistic behaviors.
 Below is an excerpt a class paper in which I describe this experience.

 My Abstinence Project